pedrogil1919/Structure/README.md

 ## Examples:

-These videos shows the operation of the structure when crossing different types of stairs:
+These videos show the operation of the structure when crossing different types of stairs:

 - [Simple upstairs](https://youtu.be/XAzPVlrQ6gY)
 - [Simple downstairs](https://youtu.be/72yBq5Ix9-g )